Robinpig/Note/docs/CS/MQ/Kafka/Producer.md

                 this.sender.wakeup();
             }
             return result.future;
-            // handling exceptions and record the errors;
-            // for API exceptions return them in the future,
-            // for other exceptions throw directly
         } catch (Exception e) {
             // we notify interceptor about all exceptions, since onSend is called before anything else in this method this.interceptors.onSendError(record, tp, e);